Code-Institute-Submissions/project-3/README.md

 * For the second and third attempt of each riddle, in the case of answers with more than one word, the user can type in the whole answer in any of the input fields.
 The backend is able to sort things out.

-# USER is able to move away from the game and come back.
+* USER is able to move away from the game and come back.

+* Can have more than one user playing at the same time.